Why Would FHA Not Approve a Home for Financing?

 1. It does not meet minimum property requirements.

 The FHA loan program is managed by the Department of Housing and Urban Development (HUD).
-And HUD has specific guidelines as to the condition of the home that is being purchased.
+And HUD has specific guidelines as to the condition of the home that’s being purchased.

-If the house falls short of these guidelines — and the issue cannot be corrected for some reason — then the home might not be approved for FHA mortgage financing.
+If the house falls short of these guidelines (and the issue cannot be corrected for some reason), the home might not be approved for FHA mortgage financing.

-The property evaluation takes place during the FHA home appraisal.
+This property evaluation takes place during the home appraisal.
 The appraiser basically wears two hats during this process.
 He must determine the market value of the house being purchased, and must also evaluate the property to ensure that it meets HUD’s minimum guidelines.

-Sometimes the appraiser will “flag” an issue that can be corrected by the seller.
-In other cases, there might be an issue that is not so easy to fix, and this might result in FHA denying the mortgage loan.
+Sometimes the appraiser will “flag” an issue that the seller could easily correct, such as peeling paint.
+In other cases, there might be an issue that’s not as easy to fix, and this could result in FHA denying the mortgage loan.

 Here are some of the issues that are commonly flagged during FHA appraisals: